See code in GitLab.

 which produces the maximum force under isometric conditions, that is \(\dot{\lambda} = 0\).

-To illustrate these two effects indpendently
+To illustrate these two effects indpendently,

 we re-run exp09 with a dynamic sawtooth loading protocol shown in fig-sawtooth-loading-ld